stfc/cloud-azimuth-user-docs/docs/platforms/linux-workstation.md

 Podman is a container framework provided in the Workstation appliance for the purpose of installing, managing and developing OCI containers.
 We **strongly** recommend installing any software you wish to add to the your Workstation via podman, as software installed via the package manager or otherwise located outside of ``/home`` will be removed during image upgrades.
 In-place upgrades are not supported in the Workstation appliance as to reduce dependancy issues between migrations, instead your ``/home`` directory is kept as a seperate partition and re-mounted after the Workstation has been re-imaged.

-The podman is syntatically similar to the Docker CLI.
+The podman CLI is syntatically similar to the Docker CLI.
 For instance, we can build and deploy a Jupyter notebook as an example using Podman and access our deployment in the web interface:

 To begin, clone the Jupyter notebook docker repository and navigate to the notebook directory as below: